Why is it Important?

 Why are Permanent Disability Percentages Important?

 A 70 percent disability provides for a Life Pension.
 The Life Pension is paid out after the Permanent Disability percentage has been fully paid.
 Therefore, the difference between 69 percent and 70 percent is very significant.
 Insurance Companies will fight very hard to prevent an Injured Worker’s claim from reaching 70 percent.
-Also, the payment rate of the weekly benefit may also increase as well if a disability percentage reaches 70 percent.
+Also, the payment rate of the weekly benefit may increase if a disability percentage reaches 70 percent.

 A 100 percent disability is the most significant rating of all.
-This percentage results in a payment of at the rate of Total Temporary Disability (TTD) for the Injured Worker’s life.
-Therefore, there is a significant difference from a 99 percent award and a 100 percent award.
+This percentage results in a payment at the rate of Total Temporary Disability (TTD) for the Injured Worker’s life.
+Therefore, there is a significant difference between a 99 percent award and a 100 percent award.
 The TTD rate will usually be higher than the indemnity rate for the weekly payments under a 99 percent award.
-Again, just like the 70 percent disability, the Insurance Companies will fight hard to keep an Injured Worker’s claim to be below 100 percent.
+Again, just like the 70 percent disability, the Insurance Companies will fight hard to keep an Injured Worker’s claim below 100 percent.

 How is the Disability Assessed?

-What does a Final Rating Look Like?
+What Does a Final Rating Look Like?

 Final ratings come out in strings.
 The following is a string: